amplience/dc-extension-media-gallery/docs/features.md

 ![Edit item](../media/edit-item.png)

-You can edit an item details by clicking on the view icon in grid or list view.
+You can edit an item's details by clicking on the view icon in grid or list view.
 You can also use the `e` keyboard shortcut when focusing on an item, or use the context menu when right clicking on an item.

-Date modified and name are read only and you can view or edit additional metadata if available, for instance author and caption.
+Date Modified and Name are read only.
+You can view or edit additional metadata if specified in the extension configuration, for instance author and caption.
 Once saved, a notification will appear.

 ## Grid View